videojs/video.js/CONTRIBUTING.md

 #### Forking and cloning the repository

 First, [fork](http://help.github.com/fork-a-repo/) the video.js git repository.
-At the top of every github page, there is a Fork button.
+At the top of every GitHub page, there is a Fork button.
 Click it, and the forking process will copy Video.js into your own GitHub account.

 Clone your fork of the repo into your code directory